aryamohanan/square-calc/README.md

 # Square Calculator

-A simple app for calculating the square of a number.
+A simple application for calculating the square of a number.

 ## Installation

-You can install the package using npm:
+Install the package using npm:

 ```bash
 npm install square-calc
 ```

 ## Usage

-Here's how you can use the square-calc module in your project:
+Here's how you can use the `square-calc` module in your project:

-### CJS (square-calc v2 is cjs)
+### CommonJS (square-calc v2 uses CommonJS)

 ```javascript
 const calculateSquare = require('square-calc');